 Note: c-treeACE became FairCom DB in November 2020.

 Keeping track of who is naughty or nice and their gift wishes requires a powerful database that saves me countless hours instead of my traditional list.
-It is no secret that C or C++ are the traditional languages for the c-tree family of database products.
-After all, the name gives you a very strong hint.
-Even though it is its namesake, c-tree does not require you to use C or C++ to code. c-treeACE has more than 20 APIs that enable you to code in multiple languages.
+It is no secret that C or C++ are the traditional languages for the FairCom family of database products.
+Even though this is the case, c-tree does not require you to use C or C++ to code.
+FairCom DB has more than 20 APIs that enable you to code in multiple languages.

-c-treeACE features multiple ways for you to use Java to build, operate and grow your database(s), whether you work for a small to medium-sized business or an enterprise-level company.
+FairCom DB features multiple ways for you to use Java to build, operate and grow your database(s), whether you work for a small to medium-sized business or an enterprise-level company.
 The robust feature set for Java includes:

 - c-treeDB Java Persistence API (JPA) – You have access to the FairCom Java Persistence API (JPA) library for FairCom DB: A 100-percent object-oriented abstraction layer, which allows developers to program without the hassle of writing SQL and without the burden of having to map result sets to Java objects.
 This a huge benefit for you because it also allows applications to be independent of a specific platform and database.
 Because the FairCom JPA library uses the low-overhead NoSQL interface of FairCom DB, it can deliver much higher performance than SQL-based JPA implementations such as Hibernate.